 Turtle Rock is chosen based on the weather conditions, currents, overall safety and suitability for the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.

-Turtle Rock can be dived as part of a Phi Phi Islands Overnight Trip, South Tour with 3 National Parks or Green Season Liveaboard Trip or Island hopping and dive cruise.
+Turtle Rock can be dived as part of a Phi Phi Islands Overnight Trip, South Tour with 3 National Parks, Green Season Liveaboard Trip or Island hopping and dive cruise.